trayldev/structure-todo-list-project/README.md

     "webpack-dev-server": "^3.1.4"
   },
   "dependencies": {
+    "react": "^16.4.1",
+    "react-dom": "^16.4.1",
     "react-hot-loader": "^4.3.3"
   }
 }
 ```

-We can make the changes below to setup our npm scripts to run our React App (that's next).
+We can make the changes below to setup our npm **scripts** to run our React App (that's next).
+Go ahead and add the start and build

 ```
 {